Clare Historian Jean Schmaal

 More information: Secretary Pauline Reid on 0400 010 879 or preid050@gmail.com

-The Museum is open on Saturday afternoons from 1.00 pm to 3.00 pm and on Sundays from 10.00 am to 3.00 pm for repeat visits or by appointment.
+The Museum is open on Sundays from 10.00 am to 3.00 pm for repeat visits or by appointment.

 Resources for researching for your story: